awsdocs/amazon-workdocs-administration-guide/doc_source/download-user.md

    + Power user
    + Admin

-1. WorkDocs saves the fileto one of the following locations:
+1. WorkDocs saves the file to one of the following locations:
    + **Windows** – `Downloads/WorkDocsDownloads`\. folder
    + **macOS** – `hard drive/users/username/WorkDocsDownloads/folder`
 **Note**